Destivano/NLP---Emotion-Detector/README.md

 ```

 ## 🏆 Conclusion
-Congratulations on completing the project!

-By completing this project, you have:
+By completing this project, I have:
 - Created an Emotion Detection application using functions from embeddable AI libraries.
 - Extracted relevant information from the output received from the function.
 - Tested and packaged the application created using the Emotion Detection function.
-- Completed web deployment of your application using Flask.
+- Completed web deployment of my application using Flask.
-- Incorporated error handling in your application to account for invalid input.
+- Incorporated error handling in my application to account for invalid input.
 - Written code in perfect compliance with **PEP8 guidelines**, achieving a **10/10 score** in static code analysis.

-## 📌 Next Steps
-Now that you have completed the project, please submit it for **peer review**.
-Upload all the images you captured when building the project, as instructed in the **Peer Graded Review Submission**.

 ## 🏆 Credits
 - Developed by **Mohamed Amine Arous**
 - As part of **IBM’s Python for AI & Development** course on **edX**

-### Author(s)
-- Abhishek Gagneja

 ## 📜 License
 This project is open-source under the **MIT License**.